ima-nyush/Critical-Data-Visualization-F19/README.md

 ##### Other:

 - [Resources](other/resources)
+- How to use the Data Zine template

 #### Course Description
 Data is at the heart of the increasing role technology has in our lives.
 Data collection and algorithmic processing are not only central to recent technical breakthroughs such as in AI and automation but have created new economic paradigms where data equals value and shape political approaches to power and control.